While FreeBSD offers different functions to work with sockets, we only need four to “open” a socket. And in some cases we only need two.

 for more requests (remember the backlog

-variable we passed to listen
+variable we passed to listen?) until

-we close
+we close it.

 Now, the new socket is meant only for